Package · cdo

 Batch & chunking

-insertGroup() and upsertGroup() turn a big array of rows into a few multi-row statements instead of one query per row.
-This page explains how those statements are built — the chunking, the per-row placeholder suffixing, and the one shape rule that keeps them correct.
+insertBatch() and upsertBatch() turn a big array of rows into a few multi-row statements instead of one query per row.
+This page explains how those statements are built — the shape grouping, the chunking, and the per-row placeholder suffixing.
+Everything here works identically on PostgreSQL, MySQL, MariaDB and SQLite.

 Why chunk at all

 Databases cap the number of bound parameters and the packet size of a single statement.
 A naive “one giant INSERT” of 100k rows would blow past both.
-Chunking splits the input into fixed-size batches (array_chunk) and emits one multi-row statement per batch, keeping every statement comfortably within limits.
+Chunking emits one multi-row statement per fixed-size batch, keeping every statement comfortably within limits.

 Method Default chunkSize

-An empty input array short-circuits to a no-op before any SQL is built.
+An empty input short-circuits to a no-op before any SQL is built.

 Placeholder suffixing